AD4GD/pilot-2-gbif-iucn/readme.md

 ***MANDATORY***

 Currently completed [mapping by scientific names from GBIF and IUCN](gbif_iucn_scientificName_Mapper.py).
 It can be also accessed through GUI on [Checklistbank portal](https://www.checklistbank.org/tools/name-match-async), but automatic access to this tool is not straightforward and reliable.
-Complete mapping between unique IDs can be accessed as a static [TSV file](https://download.checklistbank.org/job/f8/f8794f58-1a9c-4db2-b7ff-36a2559e75e9.zip), but it is not a robust solution as well.
+Complete mapping between unique IDs can be accessed as a static [TSV file](https://download.checklistbank.org/job/f8/f8794f58-1a9c-4db2-b7ff-36a2559e75e9.zip).

-More flexible solution with mapping by IDs should be developed to avoid keeping the mapping database in memory.
+More flexible solution with mapping by IDs can be developed to avoid keeping the mapping database in memory.

 **USAGE**